-Hot water heaters work hard for you, providing warm baths, clean clothes, and sparkling pots and pans.
+Water heaters work hard for you, providing warm baths, clean clothes, and sparkling pots and pans.

-Drain about a quarter of the tank a few times a year to remove sediment and debris.
+Do this a few times a year to remove sediment and debris.
 Turn off the cold water supply, hook up a garden hose to the drain valve, then run into a bucket until the water is clear.
 If the water remains cloudy, briefly open the water supply valve to stir up remaining sediment, and drain the tank again.
 This also makes the unit operate more quietly.

 - The rod is coated with calcium.

-When leaving town, adjust the thermostat on gas heaters to “vacation” setting, which maintains the pilot light without heating the water.
+Adjust the thermostat on gas heaters to “vacation” setting, which maintains the pilot light without heating the water.